-Jeff, a former assistant regional administrator of the SEC’s New York Regional Office, represents broker-dealers, investment advisers, public and private companies, corporate officers and directors, securities professionals, and institutional investors in regulatory investigations nationwide.
+Jeff, a former assistant regional administrator of the SEC’s New York Regional Office, represents broker-dealers, investment advisers, securities professionals, institutional investors, public companies, and corporate officers and directors in regulatory investigations nationwide.

-He also represents clients in connection with parallel criminal proceedings, conducts internal corporate investigations, represents clients in FINRA arbitration matters, and provides compliance counseling to broker-dealers and investment advisers.
-Jeff has handled a number of independent regulatory projects, including serving as the:
+He also represents clients in parallel criminal proceedings, internal corporate investigations, and complex civil litigation and arbitration, and provides compliance counseling to broker-dealers and investment advisers.

 - Represented a securities analyst and a hedge fund adviser in separate SEC GameStop investigations.